Home | Decoshells | Specimen Shells | Books | Ordering & Shipping | About Us | Contact Us

 What is 'Specimen Seashell Grading'?

-Selected Seashells for Collectors are individually graded to International Grading Terms for worldwide trading.
+Selected Seashells for Collectors are individually graded for worldwide trading - see here: International Grading Terms

 Why don't we photograph Specimen Seashells?